Site Information

 SAE J1939 Starter Kit And Network Simulator

-The JCOM.J1939 Starter Kit And Network Simulator is designed to allow the experienced engineer as well as the beginner to experiment with SAE J1939 data communication without the need of connecting to a real-world J1939 network, i.e., a diesel engine.
+The JCOM.J1939 Starter Kit and Network Simulator are designed to allow the experienced engineer and beginner to experiment with SAE J1939 data communication without connecting to a real-world J1939 network, i.e., a diesel engine.

-In order to establish a network, you need at least two nodes.
+To establish a network, you need at least two nodes.
 That fact applies especially to CAN/J1939, where the CAN controller will shut down after transmitting data without receiving a response.
-For that reason, our jCOM.J1939 Starter Kit And Network Simulator consists of two J1939 nodes, namely our jCOM.J1939.USB, an SAE J1939 ECU Simulator Board With USB Port.
+Therefore, our jCOM.J1939 Starter Kit and Network Simulator consist of two J1939 nodes, namely our jCOM.J1939.USB, an SAE J1939 ECU Simulator Board with USB Port.

 The jCOM.J1939.USB gateway board is a high-performance, low-latency vehicle network adapter for SAE J1939 applications.
 The board supports the full SAE J1939 protocol according to J1939/81 Network Management (Address Claiming) and J1939/21 Transport Protocol (TP).